RRK-CODER/GeeksforGeeks/Shortest Distance in a Binary Maze - GFG/README.md

 <p><span style="font-size:18px">If the path is not possible between source cell and destination cell, then return <strong>-1</strong>.</span></p>

 <p><span style="font-size:18px"><strong>Note :&nbsp;</strong>You can move into an adjacent cell if that adjacent cell is filled with element 1.
 Two cells are adjacent if they share a side.
-In other words,&nbsp;you can move in one of the four&nbsp;directions, Up, Down, Left&nbsp;and Right.</span></p>
+In other words,&nbsp;you can move in one of the four&nbsp;directions, Up, Down, Left&nbsp;and Right.
+The source and destination cell are based on the zero based indexing.</span></p>

 <p><strong><span style="font-size:18px">Example 1:</span></strong></p>